hammerheim-game/hammerheim-rules/4-magic.md

 The Necromancer calls the soul of a slain Hero back to his body and enslaves him with corrupt magic.
 If an enemy Hero is killed (i.e., your opponent rolls 11-16 on the Serious Injury chart after the battle) then the Necromancer may raise him to fight as a Zombie in his servitude.
-The dead Hero retains his characteristics and all his weapons and armour but may not use any other equipment or skills.
+The dead Hero retains his characteristics and all his weapons and armor but may not use any other equipment or skills.
 He may no longer run, counts as a Henchman group on his own, and may not gain additional experience.
 This spell always succeeds (rules for Henchmen and experience are described later).
-The new Zombie follows all the normal Zombie rules (immune to poison, causes fear) except for retaining his profile, weapons and armour.
+The new Zombie follows all the normal Zombie rules (immune to poison, causes fear) except for retaining his profile, weapons and armor.